Landcruiser87/compare_abstracts/README.md

 2. Cosine similarity to a particular subject.
 3. Bert embedding into PCA.
 Look at first two components to find the subject topics that are most in variation.

-## TUI

-This repo also comes with a TUI (Terminal User Interface) that allows you to explore the scraped JSON objects with

 ## Requirements
 - Python >= 3.11